alocay/FuzzyJS/docs/fuzzy-js-docs.md

 ### Example:
     fuzzy(img).edgetrace().draw();

-The convolution matrix used for `edgetrace` (with offet 0 and divisor 1) is the following:
+The convolution matrix used for `edgetrace` (with offset 0 and divisor 1) is the following:

     [0,  1, 0],
     [1, -4, 1],